sergeicu/scim_docker/example.md

 ## Using binaries

-NB: this will only work on centOS
+NB: this will definitely work on centOS, and possibly some version of ubuntu (no guarantee)

 ```

 cd example_data

-# set binary
-binary=../bin/3Ti/ivimFBMMRFEstimator

 # set data paths
 txt_file=bvalsFileNames_average_local.txt